NunatuKavummiut explained

 Uukturausingit

-Nunatuĸavut or NunatuKavut means "Our ancient land" in the traditional Inuttitut dialect of central and southern Labrador.
-The region claimed by the NunatuKavut Community Council encompasses southern Labrador, from the Grand River (Newfoundland name: Churchill River), South to Lodge Bay and West to the extent of the official border between Quebec and Labrador.
-However, their proposed land use area is much more extensive.[1]
+The NunatuKavummiut span 24 communities across NunatuKavut, forming the majority in 14 of those, and most still partake in traditional livelihoods such as hunting, fishing, trapping, and berry collecting.
+The region claimed by the NunatuKavut Community Council (NCC) encompasses southern Labrador from the Grand River (Newfoundland name: Churchill River), south to Lodge Bay and west to the extent of the official border between Quebec and Labrador, although the NunatuKavummiut's proposed land use is much more extensive.[2]

 History